Barabanki

 Barabanki is a city and a municipal board in the Indian state of Uttar Pradesh.
 It is the administrative headquarters of Barabanki district and a part of Ayodhya division.
-The city is about 30 km east of Lucknow, the state capital.
+The city is about 27 kilometres east of Lucknow, the state capital.
 It has a population of 146,831 with a density of 331.00 per square kilometre (860.0/sq mi).

 History

 The Barabanki district was first established by the British upon their annexation of Oudh State in 1856.
 Originally, the district was known as Daryabad district because its headquarters were at Daryabad, but in 1859 they were relocated to Barabanki.
 The name "Barabanki" was chosen for the district's official name over "Nawabganj", then the more common name of the town, for two reasons: first, to avoid any possible confusion with other places called Nawabganj, and second, because the civil station was technically located outside of Nawabganj in the small revenue village of Barabanki.
 Previously, under the Nawabs of Awadh, the area that would become Barabanki district was divided among five chaklas: Daryabad-Rudauli, Ramnagar, Dewa-Jahangirabad Raj, Jagdispur, and Haidargarh.